 The organisation requirements encompassing the SMS elements will apply to:

 Regarding the first package of the rules related to CAT, Member States may decide not to apply the new provisions until 28 October 2014.
 As for the area of aircrew, operators whose certificates are "grandfathered" under the new rules will need to show compliance, including adapting their management system, no later than two years after the entry into force of the Regulation (28 October 2014).

 Regarding the second package of the rules related to NCC and NCO, Members States may decide not to apply the new provisions, including the management system requirements applicable to operators required to declare their activities (NCC), until 25 August 2016.

 Following the second extension of the Agency's remit to the areas of Air Traffic Management, Air Navigation Services and Aerodromes a number of European Union regulations building upon the former Single European Sky Regulations (which were built upon EUROCONTROL ESARRs (Safety Regulatory Requirements) have been issued.
 The most relevant ones in relation to SMS and SSP implementation for ATM/ANS are listed below:

-The EU rules on "Authority, Organisation and Operations Requirements for Aerodromes" have been published with Opinion 01/2013.
-The rules foresee that aerodrome operators of such aerodromes that will require certification shall implement and maintain a management system that includes a safety management system.
-These provisions are largely based on the organisation requirements developed for aircrew and air operations.
-Transition measures will be provided.
-Until the entry into force of the corresponding EU Regulation the national rules which are in place at the level of the different Member States will continue to apply.
+The EU rules on "Authority, Organisation and Operations Requirements for Aerodromes" have been published with Commission Regulation (EU) No 139/2014.
+The rules foresee that aerodrome operators of such aerodromes that will require certification shall implement and maintain a management system that integrates a safety management system.
+These provisions are closely based on the organisation requirements developed for aircrew and air operations.
+Transition measures foresee full compliance with the provisions established until end of year 2017.